TheMrityunjayPathak/CarPricePrediction/README.md

 - Visualizing Year with Price by using Swarm Plot and concluded that Old Cars has less Price as Compared to New Cars and Number of Old Cars on sale is also lesser than New cars.

-- Visualizing kms Driven with Price by using Relation Plot
+- Visualizing kms Driven with Price by using Relation Plot.

-- Visualizing Car Model with Price by using Relation Plot and Suspension as Hue Parameter
+- Visualizing Car Model with Price by using Relation Plot and Suspension as Hue Parameter.

 3️⃣ **Dummy Variable**

-Dummy Variable inovolves converting Text Data into Numerical Data by using pd.get_dummies() Method for Model Traning as our Model only works on Numerical Data.Fuel Type, Suspension, Car Model are Text Columns which has to be converted into Numerical Columns by usind Dummy Variable Concept.
+Dummy Variable Step inovolves converting Text Data into Numerical Data by using pd.get_dummies() Method for Model Traning as our Model only works on Numerical Data.Fuel Type, Suspension, Car Model are Text Columns which has to be converted into Numerical Columns by usind Dummy Variable Concept.

-- We first Create Dummy Variable Column based on the Text Column
+- We first Create Dummy Variable Column based on the Text Column.

-- Then we change it into a DataFrame
+- Then we change it into a DataFrame.

-- After that we will Merge the Dummies DataFrame and our Orignal DataFrame
+- After that we will Merge the Dummies DataFrame and our Orignal DataFrame.

-- Finally we will drop the Text Column from our Dataset
+- Finally we will drop the Text Column from our Dataset.

 4️⃣ **Outlier Removal**